 Andrew College Logo

-• As of the 2023-2024 academic year, scores from either the SAT or ACT are not considered as a basis for admission but are recommended for academic scholarship consideration.
+SAT or ACT scores are not required for admission, but are recommended for scholarship consideration.

 Home-Schooled Students

-1. A New First Time Student completed application for admission
+1. Complete the New First-Time Student application for admission

-4. Copy of Declaration of Intent to Home School as filed with the local school board (needed when applying for HOPE).
+4. Provide a copy of the Declaration of Intent to Home School as filed with the local school board (needed when applying for HOPE).

 Transfer Students

-1. A Transfer Student completed application for admission,
+1. Complete the Transfer Student application for admission

-2. Official transcripts of high school (or GED), unless the student has completed a minimum of 24 hours of college coursework with a 2.0 or better GPA
+Transfer applicants are required to provide an official final high school transcript showing proof of graduation, and the date of graduation is required unless the student has completed a minimum of 24 hours of college coursework with a GPA of 2.0 or better.

 Dual Enrollment

-1. A completed High School-Dual Enrollment application for admission
+1. Complete the High School Dual Enrollment application for admission

-2. Official transcripts of high school or Official transcripts from a home school that is a member of a regionally accredited home school association such as Southern Association of Colleges and Schools (https://www.sacs.org/) that includes coursework completed
+2. Submit a preliminary (in-progress) transcript that includes all coursework through the latest completed semester at the time of the application from an accredited high school or a home school that is a member of a regionally accredited home school association such as Southern Association of Colleges and Schools (https://www.sacs.org/)

 Andrew College cooperates with high schools that participate in the Dual Enrollment program, available to eligible students in grades 11-12.
 Students who have authorization from their high school counselor and parental/guardian permission will be considered for admission.
 Participants in this program may earn college credit as well as high school course credit.